Relativistic bulk viscous fluids of Burgers type and their presence in neutron stars: Burgers-type viscous dynamics

 Equation \eqref{burgers} is the central formula of this manuscript.
 It tells us that, for a mixture with two non-conserved fractions, the bulk viscous stress $\Pi$ obeys an equation of motion that is of second order in time.
 This reflects the fact that there are two algebraic non-equilibrium degrees of freedom ($\mathbb{A}^1$ and $\mathbb{A}^2$).
 Indeed, if one wants to solve equation \eqref{burgers}, they need to prescribe not only the initial value of $\Pi$, but also its initial time derivative, namely $u^\mu \nabla_\mu \Pi$.

 We would like to stress that equation \eqref{burgers} is \textit{not} an expansion in powers of ``$\, u^\mu \nabla_\mu \,$''.
-In fact, in the derivation, no assumption has been made about how fast the process is.
-The only approximation that we made was the linearization in $\delta \mathbb{A}^a$ and $\delta (\nabla_\mu u^\mu)$, which is an assumption about the amplitude of the perturbation, and not about its frequency.
+In fact, in the derivation, no assumption was made about how fast the process is.
+The only approximation that we made was the linearization in $\delta \mathbb{A}^a$ and $\delta (\nabla_\mu u^\mu)$, which is an assumption on the amplitude of the perturbation, and not on its frequency.
 Indeed, equation \eqref{burgers} well approximates \eqref{uY} at all frequencies.
+Despite this, it is clear that the Burgers model remains applicable also in dynamical regimes with small frequency and large amplitude, as it reduces to Navier-Stokes by the relaxation effect \cite{LindblomRelaxation1996}, with the correct bulk viscosity coefficient $\zeta$.